 Distance: 15 miles.

 Walk to Porth Meudwy not far from Aberdaron and take the Enlli ferry across to Bardsey Island.
 This is a beautiful place, full of wildlife and steeped in history.
 Visitors have three hours to explore before returning to the mainland.
 The cost is £30 per head.
 You will return circa 3:30pm.
 We will then return you to your car if it is not already with you in Aberdaron and you can set off for home.

 The prices above include bed & breakfast accommodation over 5 nights, minibus transport and use of the maps and GPS and care and attention throughout.
 Our supplement for single occupancy would be £30 per night.
+The hotels and guest houses listed in the itinerary may be substituted with other accommodation of equivalent standard if the above are fully booked.
 For more information, or if you would like to book, please telephone us on +44 (0)1758 760652.